U.S. Senator warns of corruption amid opening of Chinese loan market

 U.S. distressed asset manager Oaktree Capital Management recently set up a wholly owned unit in China seeking direct access to the country’s bad loan market.

-Other firms already active in purchasing pools of Chinese non-performing loans include Bain Capital Credit LP and Blackstone Group LP (BX.N).
+Other firms already active in purchasing pools of Chinese non-performing loans include Bain Capital Credit LP and Blackstone Group LP.
 Read more here here

 Representatives for Oaktree, Bain and Blackstone declined to comment or did not respond to a request.